mendix/docs/content/partners/siemens/mindsphere-app-service.md

 #### 2.3.3 Publishing Assets to Data Hub

-To publish your asset information to Mendix Data Hub, you have to create a **contract** within the MindSphere **Asset Manager**.
+To access your IoT data using the OData technology provided by the Mendix Data Hub, you first have to publish your asset information to Mendix Data Hub.
+To do this, you create a **contract** within the MindSphere **Asset Manager**.
 Do the following to manage your contracts:

 1. Go to the **Asset Manager** in the MindSphere Launchpad.